Are You Moving To Munich And Need A BAR Registered Removals Company?

 This item is brought to you by www.whiteandcompany.co.uk the European removals storage and shipping company serving Munich and the surrounding area.

-White & Company are also proud to announce that we have been selected as finalists of the BAR Overseas Mover of the Year competition 2015
+White & Company are also proud to announce that we have been voted the BAR Overseas Mover of the Year in 2016 and finalists in the 2017 competition.